mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 [^1]: One thing to note, you could do these sorts of operations on the list before making it a DataFrame, or element by element by using .apply().
 Both of theses methods are slower than the str.replace and str.contains method because the latter methods are vectorized.

-We've scavenged the internet to fill our urns with people and things we need for our overkill simulation we have everything in place to execute our master plan.
+We've scavenged the internet to fill our urns with people and things we need for our overkill simulation. **We fainally have everything in place to execute our master plan.**
 ![Ready](https://media.giphy.com/media/13HdQUsXSa6QYU/giphy.gif)

 # Monte Carlo Simulation
-We have our urns built (a pandas DataFrame for nouns and one filled with peoples names) and we need to do the sampling.
-Before watching some of David Robinson's [excellent videos](https://www.youtube.com/watch?v=TDzd73z8thU) on 'tidy simulation', I would normally do the next part using a typical for loop:
+Before watching some of David Robinson's [excellent videos](https://www.youtube.com/watch?v=TDzd73z8thU) on 'tidy simulation', I would normally do the simulations using a for loop:

 ```python
 #for i in range(1:numberOfSimulations):